Dini-49149/skew-correction-KYC-Documents/README.md

-8. Filter out the best connected components having rectangle shape by iterating through each component You can try with your own parameters and their values and see which works for your case.
+8. Filter out the best connected components having rectangle shape by iterating through each component:
+   You can try with your own parameters and their values and see which works for your case.
 For example, i have taken width of the rectangle and alpha= x_connected/y_connected
     ```
     if w>=400 and alpha>=30: is true, then add to the total skew angle and at final calculate
     the avg skew angle for all the filtered connected components
     ```
-9. Compensate the skew angle
+9. Compensate the skew angle :
    Here i have taken permissible skew angle 0.5 and if it is greater than the allowable, then skew correction takes place
     ```
     skew_allowable=0.5